dunika/paginated-listings-scraper/README.md

 ### shouldReturnDataOnError (optional - default = false)

 States whether or not it should return the data its collected so far when it encounters an error while scraping a page.
 This will mean no error will be propagated so be careful.
-If you need to see whats going on turn on `debug` mode (see above)